 Fantastic Negrito was raised in an orthodox Muslim household.
 His father was a Somali-Caribbean immigrant who mostly played traditional African music.
-When Negrito was 12 years old, his family moved from Massachusetts to Oakland where he was hit with an intense culture shock.
-Oakland in 1980s was a million miles from Negrito’s conservative childhood.
+When he was 12 years old, his family moved from Massachusetts to Oakland where he was hit with an intense culture shock.
+Oakland in the 1980s was a million miles from Fantastic Negrito’s conservative childhood.
 He went from Arab chants to Funkadelic in one day, living in the heart of one of the wildest, most infamous, most vibrant black communities in the nation.

-While in Oakland, Negrito immersed himself in music.
+While in Oakland, Fantastic Negrito immersed himself in music.
 By the time he was 20, he had taught himself to play every instrument he could get his hands on.

-Things may have seemed grim for Negrito, but he was determined regain control of his life.
+Things may have seemed grim for Fantastic Negrito, but he was determined regain control of his life.
 In 2008, he moved back to Oakland and worked on healing himself physically and emotionally.
 His son’s birth helped him to renew his creative spirit.

-Motivated by new life, Negrito turned to the original DNA of all American music, the Blues, and started writing songs born from his long, hard life.
+Motivated by new life, Fantastic Negrito turned to the original DNA of all American music, the Blues, and started writing songs born from his long, hard life.

-When you listen to Negrito’s music, you’re invited to hear the story of life after destruction.
+When you listen to Fantastic Negrito’s music, you’re invited to hear the story of life after destruction.
 Your dream can die.
 You probably will give up.
 But from there, you can start everything over.